 Once you have navigated to the appropriate web site, download the installer that corresponds to your host operating system.
 For Microsoft Windows systems, the Sourcery G++ installer is provided as an executable with the .exe extension.
 For GNU/Linux systems Sourcery G++ Lite is provided as an executable installer package with the .bin extension.
+If installing on a RPM-based GNU/Linux system you may download the .rpm file.
 You may also install from a compressed archive with the .tar.bz2 extension.